On totally Lindel\"of spaces

-\begin{remark} Notice that the definition of stable under countable intersections filter base on a set $X$ does not depend on which topology we consider on $X$, nevertheless whether a filter base $\mathcal{F}$ on $X$ is total, it will depend on the topology that we are considering, since being total depends on whether $ad^{X}(\mathcal{G}) \neq \emptyset$ for all $\mathcal{G}$ that extends $\mathcal{F}$. \end{remark}
+Notice that if $\mathcal{F}$ is a filter base on a topological space $X$, the definition of stable under countable intersections filter base does not depend on the topology we consider on $X$.
+However, whether a filter base $\mathcal{F}$ on $X$ is total or not depends on the topology that we are considering, since being total depends on whether $ad^{X}(\mathcal{G}) \neq \emptyset$ for all $\mathcal{G}$ that extend $\mathcal{F}$.

-\begin{defn}(totally Lindelöf) We say that a topological space $X$ is totally Lindelöf if and only if for every stable under countable intersections filter base $\mathcal{F}$ on $X$ there is $\mathcal{H} \supseteq \mathcal{F}$ a total stable under countable intersections filter base on $X$. \end{defn}
+\begin{defn}(Totally Lindelöf) We say that a topological space $X$ is totally Lindelöf if and only if for every filter base $\mathcal{F}$ on $X$ that is stable under countable intersections, there is a filter base $\mathcal{H} \supseteq \mathcal{F}$ which is total on $X$ and is stable under countable intersections. \end{defn}

-\begin{defn} If $X$ is a topological space we denote by $G_{\delta}^{X}$ the collection of all countable intersections of open subsets of $X$.
-Given $S \subseteq X$ we define the following filter:
+\begin{defn} If $X$ is a topological space, we denote by $G_{\delta}^{X}$ the collection of all countable intersections of open subsets of $X$.
+Given $S \subseteq X$, we define the following filter:

 \end{defn}